Linuxfabrik/monitoring-plugins/check-plugins/cometsystem/README.rst

     -h, --help           show this help message and exit -V, --version        show program's version number and exit --always-ok          Always returns OK.
-    --channels CHANNELS  comma separated channels one per sensor.
-Default: ['ch1', 'ch2', 'ch3'] --high HIGH          comma separated states [OK,CRITCAL,WARNING] per sensor value.
-If only one state is provided it gets applied to all highthreashold volations.
+    --channels CHANNELS  Comma separated channels one per sensor.
+Default: ['ch1', 'ch2', 'ch3'] --high HIGH          Comma separated states [OK,CRITICAL,WARNING] per sensor value.
+If only one state is provided it gets applied to all high threshold violations.
 Default: CRITICAL --insecure           This option explicitly allows to perform "insecure" SSL connections.
-Default: False --low LOW            comma separated states [OK,CRITCAL,WARNING] per sensor value.
-If only one state is provided it gets applied to all lowthreashold volations.
+Default: False --low LOW            Comma separated states [OK,CRITICAL,WARNING] per sensor value.
+If only one state is provided it gets applied to all low threshold violations.
 Default: WARNING --no-proxy           Do not use a proxy.
 Default: False --perfdata           send perfdata.
 Default: False
     --test TEST          For unit tests.
 Needs "path-to-stdout-file,path-to-stderr-file,expected-retc".